There are many discussions on different camping forums about how to heat tents in the winter.

 This is a potentially dangerous or even deadly situation.
 If you use this type of gas heater in the tent and go to sleep, you may be overcome by carbon monoxide even with ventilation and the burner positioned 10” above the floor level as recommended by manufacturers.

 Fishing all day in a tent with a gas heater is also dangerous.
 You may suffer carbon monoxide poisoning, fall unconscious, or even die.
-Unfortunately, accidents caused by carbon monoxide poisoning inside tents aren’t uncommon in Russia.
+Unfortunately, accidents caused by carbon monoxide poisoning inside tents aren’t uncommon in our times.

 Carbon monoxide is a colorless, poisonous gas with no taste or smell.
 It fills the air space inside the tent when combustion occurs.
 Poisoning by carbon monoxide is an acute pathological condition resulting from the inhalation of carbon monoxide.
 Carbon monoxide in the body interacts with hemoglobin and prevents oxygen from being absorbed by the tissues in body, resulting in hypoxia, which may lead to death without qualified medical help.